Performance (Acting) BTEC

-Qualification: National Extended Certificate in Performing Arts (Acting Styles) BTEC Level 3
+Qualification: National Extended Certificate in Performance (Acting) BTEC Level 3

 Exam Board: Pearson; Specification